<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Your main advantage with hard bags is that their lids are lockable (and most lock onto your bike as well), they’re extra spacious, and they’re particularly easy to take on and off the bike as needed.

-Convenience is another major selling point of hard luggage as it doesn’t require dry-bags for waterproofing and there’s no need to fumble with roll tops or miles of nylon webbing.
+Convenience is another major selling point of hard panniers as they don't require dry bags for waterproofing and there’s no need to fumble with roll tops or miles of nylon webbing.

 Soft bags, on the other hand, are a popular alternative for good reason.
 A well-made set of soft adventure motorcycle luggage is just as waterproof and rugged as hard panniers, but also holds up better to the rigors of off-road use.